lagom/lagom.github.io/src/blog/lagom-1-5-0.md

 Lagom supports gRPC for cross-service communication.
 The original HTTP/JSON-based transport is not disappearing but, instead, Lagom introduces gRPC so users can choose to expose alternative transports increasing the adoption of their services.

-This feature drove some smaller improvements which non-gRPC users will also welcome.
+This feature drove some improvements which non-gRPC users will also welcome.

 Lagom already supported HTTP/2 since it is built on top of Play.
 In Lagom 1.5 we’ve reviewed all the necessary pieces so HTTP/2 can also be used on dev mode.
 In the same spirit, it is now also possible to use encrypted (TLS) communication on dev mode.